Scientology in the United Kingdom: The Henslow case

 In 1966, newspapers highlighted the case of Karen Henslow, a 30-year-old woman who had a history of psychiatric problems but had been recovering, who appeared to suffer ill-effects after going to Saint Hill and taking part in Scientology practices.
 The case was taken up by the newspapers, which published a Disconnection letter from Karen to her mother, and by local MP Peter Hordern.

 Hubbard responded to the case the next year by sending out a letter to every Member of Parliament, complaining of libellous attacks from the newspapers and others "with a lurid turn of mind".

 Geoffrey Johnson-Smith MP

-In 1970 the Church attempted to sue Geoffrey Johnson-Smith, MP for East Grinstead, over claims he had made on BBC television that families were being alienated by the Disconnection policy.
+In 1970 the Church attempted to sue Geoffrey Johnson-Smith, Conservative MP for East Grinstead, over claims he had made on BBC television that families were being alienated by the Disconnection policy.
 In court, he produced evidence of specific cases which were not disputed by the Scientologists.
-One of the witnesses against Johnson-Smith was William Hamling MP, who had taken a course at Saint Hill in order to find out more about Scientology, and described the course as "First rate".
+One of the witnesses against Johnson-Smith was William Hamling, Labour MP for Woolwich West, who had taken a course at Saint Hill in order to find out more about Scientology, and described the course as "first rate".
 The jury decided that Johnson-Smith's comments were substantially true and made in good faith.